Death Valley Junction, California: History

+Postal and telephone history

 The Death Valley post office opened in 1908 and transferred to Furnace Creek Ranch in 1961.
 The Amargosa post office opened in 1962, changed its name to Death Valley Junction in 1968.

-In 1980 the town was included in the National Register of Historic Places as the "Death Valley Junction Historic District."

-When the Death Valley Railroad was established in 1914, it used 3.19 mi of tracks belonging to the Tonopah and Tidewater Railroad east-southeast of Death Valley Junction to Horton.

-Telephone history

 The bottom instruction card of Death Valley Junction #2, a non-dial Western Electric 1A1 coin collector located at the Amagosa Opera House.
 Number detail on instruction card says, "619+Death Valley Junction #2."
 (Photo was taken in the late 1970s.)

 Local wired telephones were manual telephone service until the 1980s.
 To reach a phone in Death Valley Junction when the area was under manual service required dialing the operator and asking for "Death Valley Junction, California, Toll Station" (and the one-digit number).
 Placing an outbound call required lifting the receiver and waiting for an operator.
 The operator who answered was in Los Angeles (over 150 miles away).
 Death Valley Junction is now in area codes 442 and 760.